 Dr. Olasumbo Adelakun (Ola) brings a wealth of experience in driving positive public health outcomes within underserved communities and in creating organizational cultures in which people feel represented and valued.
 Having lived on three continents, she is committed to studying difficult human conditions and providing those impacted by them with both voice and hope for change.

 She received her doctorate in Leadership and Policy at Niagara University in Lewiston, NY, and her dissertation focus was Infant Mortality rates in Nigeria; the Gaps in Healthcare Policy.
 Upon completion, she was awarded the distinguished Reverend Dr. Stephen J. Denig Memorial 2020 Research Award, presented to the Doctoral Degree recipient whose dissertation best reflects the Vincentian Mission of Niagara University.
-This includes service to the underprivileged, becoming a leader who will make a difference in their local community and the larger world, learning about the challenges and causes of poverty, and getting involved in activities which serve people's basic needs while striving for both excellence and humility.
+This includes service to the underprivileged, becoming a leader who will make a difference in their local community and the larger world, learning about the challenges and causes of poverty, and getting involved in activities that serve people's basic needs while striving for excellence and humility.

 Dr. Adelakun continues to strive to investigate key human issues that impact contemporary societies and the various political and policy realities that need to be addressed to improve human conditions.